- Research article

 We thank Jane Thümmler for data management during the pilot study, Dike Remstedt for proofreading the manuscript and Professor Dr. Sebastian Bodenburg and Dr. Dominik Pöppel for the evaluation of the indicator set.

 The study was supported by the Federal Ministry of Education and Research (BMBF) through funding to the Centre for Stroke Research Berlin (grant number 01 EO 0801).
 The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.
+Open Access funding enabled and organized by Projekt DEAL.

 Ethics approval and consent to participate